zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

 ---

 **Welcome to the Atmospheric Chemistry Modeling & Remote Sensing Research Group @ SUSTech**.
-Our goal is to better understand processes governing the distribution of atmospheric trace gases and aerosols, and their implications for air quality, public health, and climate.
+Our goal is to better understand processes governing the distributions of atmospheric species, and their implications for air quality, public health, and climate.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->